How do I set up an AirBnB listing?

 Think of your title and description like an ad.
 Use keywords that people are likely to search for.
 For example, if your property is close to the beach, near the theme parks, or has great views, say so in the title.

 Highlight if it’s good for families, couples, or business travellers.
-Short Term Rental’s search tool looks at your headline and description, so don’t waste space with fluff; say what it is and what it offers.
+AirBnB’s search tool looks at your headline and description, so don’t waste space with fluff; say what it is and what it offers.

 10. Complete Your Identity and Payment Details

-Before Short Term Rental can send you any payouts, you’ll need to finish the verification process and add your bank details.
+Before AirBnB can send you any payouts, you’ll need to finish the verification process and add your bank details.
 Ensure that your name matches the one on your ID and that your payment information is accurate.

 This step is simple, but don’t skip it; otherwise, you won’t get paid when bookings come through.